Use Flow with multiple languages

 Flow types: Send the quarterly report to the team by Friday

-Auto-detect correctly identifies English and transcribes normally.
+Auto-detect identifies English and transcribes normally.

 Switching from English to German between sessions